malamatenia/Eutyches/README.md

 More documentation to come alongside scripts and bibliography.

 To do (a lot):
--finalize transcription norms (desinences, punctus elevatus, space/dot ambiguity -mayve comma?-) -complete excel with hand characterization and granularity -pipeline modeling
+-finalize transcription norms (desinences, punctus elevatus, space/dot ambiguity -maybe comma?-) -complete excel with hand characterization and granularity -pipeline modeling
 -scripts python for ALTO manipulation